bosun-ai/kwaak/README.md

 Powered by [Swiftide](https://github.com/bosun-ai/swiftide), Kwaak is aware of your codebase and can answer questions about your code, find examples, write and execute code, create pull requests, and more.
 Unlike other tools, Kwaak is focussed on autonomous agents, and can run multiple agents at the same time.

 > [!CAUTION]
 > Kwaak can be considered alpha software.
-The project is under active development, expect breaking changes.
+The project is under active development; expect breaking changes.
 Contributions, feedback, and bug reports are very welcome.

 Kwaak is part of the [bosun.ai](https://bosun.ai) project.
 An upcoming platform for autonomous code improvement.